 Your puppy’s meals can now be reduced to feeding three meals a day.
 This is also the timing of the puppy’s second vaccination, it is important to check with your vet how many days to wait after this vaccination before your puppy is safe to go outside in public areas and meet other dogs.

-By the time your puppy reaches the juvenile period, most of its major changes have taken place.
-All of the sense organs will be fully developed and their rate of growth will slow down.
+This is the last puppy development stage.
+By the time your puppy growth reaches the juvenile period, most of its major changes have taken place.
+All of the sense organs will be fully developed and puppy growth rate will slow down.

 However, the juvenile period continues to adulthood and they will need to stay on puppy food until then.
 This can be any time from one year (for smaller breeds) up to 18-24 months for large and giant breeds.
 During this time your puppy will still be growing and physiological changes will be happening that you might not be aware of.

 Puppies have similar motor skills to adults by the age of six months, although this can vary according to the individual dog and their environment.
 And, by about seven months, adult teeth will replace the milk teeth.

 You’ll need to carry on socializing your puppy and introduce a training programme.
 Puppies have a short attention span and can be excitable so keep training short, consistent and fun.

 Sexual maturity is marked by the first season in bitches and the ability to achieve a fertile mating in dogs.
 This usually occurs at around six to seven months, although males may show sexual interest in females before then.

 However, even though they are sexually mature they’re still not considered adult dogs at this stage.